CMS modified NCD 101 governing thyroid testing coverage policy, effective March 7, 2026. Here's what billing teams need to know.

 1

-Audit your thyroid testing frequency data now.
-Pull claims from the last 12 months for thyroid-related lab work.
-Flag any Medicare patient who received more than two thyroid panels in a year.
-For each one, confirm the chart contains documentation of a therapy change or new symptoms.
-If the documentation isn't there, you have a vulnerability.
+Pull your thyroid testing claims from the last 12 months and audit frequency by patient.
+Flag any Medicare patient who received thyroid function tests more than twice in a year.
+For each flagged claim, confirm the medical record shows either a therapy change or new symptoms of hypo- or hyperthyroidism.
+If the documentation doesn't support exceeding the two-times-per-year limit, assess your claim denial risk and correct your processes now.

 2